Craig-Lab/H3-K27M-Hematopoiesis/README.md

 ## Workflow
 ### 1. Structural identifiability
 The structural identifiability analysis is done with the MATLAB toolbox STRIKE-GOLDD.
 Install STRIKE-GOLDD from the software's [repository](https://github.com/afvillaverde/strike-goldd).

+## Citations
+If you use any of the data or this code, please cite the associated publication.

+If you use STRIKE-GOLDD in your research, please cite the following paper:
+Villaverde AF, Barreiro A, Papachristodoulou A. Structural identifiability of dynamic systems biology models.
+PLOS Computational Biology.
+2016;12(10):e1005153. doi: 10.1371/journal.pcbi.1005153.